-The triumphs of the Asian American and Pacific Islander communities are highlighted by their strength, passion for justice, and willingness to work with other minority communities to combat racism and unfair working conditions.
+The triumphs of the Asian American and Pacific Islander communities are highlighted by strength, a passion for justice, and a willingness to work with other minority communities to combat racism and unfair working conditions.
 As we celebrate the diversity within the AAPI community and explore the multi-faceted connections of the AAPI community’s influence on American history and culture, we will continue to highlight a closer look at the struggle for labor rights, matters on environmental justice, immigration and resiliency, and all things relating to culture.

 The views and opinions expressed in this article are solely those of the original author.
 These views and opinions do not necessarily represent those of ADEC Innovations, and/or any/all contributors to this site.